 If you would like to learn more from the artist himself, click here:

 How Can I Find these colorful rocks near las vegas?

-The rocks are just over 20 minutes outside of the Las Vegas strip, in a very random strip of desert, so you will likely not stumble upon them unless you make it a point to go there.
+The rocks sit just over 20 minutes outside of the Las Vegas strip, in a very random stretch of desert, so you will likely not stumble upon them unless you make it a point to go there.

 If you are driving from Las Vegas: Take I-15 South.
 Exit on Sloan Rd (exit 25) and turn left onto Las Vegas Boulevard.
 Drive approximately 7 miles south and the artwork will appear on your left hand side.
 You can’t miss them!

 If you are driving from Los Angeles: Drive north on I-15 to Jean, NV (exit 12).
 Turn right (east) on NV-161 toward Las Vegas Blvd.
 Drive approximately 5 miles north on Las Vegas Blvd. and the artwork will appear on your right (east).